flevenson/BuildYourOwnBackend/README.md

 - **PATCH** - Update Availability of a Beer:
   `/api/v1/cerebral_beers/beer/:name/:availability`

-This endpoint allows users to update the availability of a specific beer to true or false directly via URL, without the need for a request object.
+This endpoint allows users to update the availability of a specific beer to true or false.
 Valid requests will receive `Availability of [name] sucessfully updated!` in response.

 #### Example URL's: